Squalius aradensis: Taxonomy

-Squalius aradensis was first formally described as Leuciscus aradensis in 1998 by Maria Manuela Coelho, Nina Gidalevna Bogutskaya, José Armando Rodrigues and Maria João Collares-Pereira with its type locality given as Arade River, Silves, in the Arade basin in Portugal.
+Squalius aradensis was first formally described as Leuciscus aradensis in 1998 by Maria Manuela Coelho, Nina Gidalevna Bogutskaya, José Armando Rodrigues and Maria João Collares-Pereira, with its type locality given as Arade River, Silves, in the Arade basin in Portugal.
 The Adana chub belongs to the genus Squalius, commonly referred to as chubs, which belongs to the subfamily Leuciscinae of the family Leuciscidae.

 Etymology

-Squalius aradensis belongs to the genus Squalius, this name was proposed by the French biologist Charles Lucien Bonaparte in 1837 for a subgenus of the genus Leuciscus for the Italian chub (Squalius cephalus), inserting and additional "i" to prevent homonymy with the spurdog genus Squalus.
-In classical Latin the chub and the spurdog were homonyms as squalus.
+Squalius aradensis belongs to the genus Squalius.
+This name was proposed by the French biologist Charles Lucien Bonaparte in 1837 for a subgenus of the genus Leuciscus for the Italian chub (Squalius cephalus), inserting an additional "i" to prevent homonymy with the spurdog genus Squalus.
+In classical Latin, the chub and the spurdog were homonyms as squalus.
 An alternative explanation was that the name is a latinisation of squaglio, a vernacular name for the Italian chub in Rome and its environs.
 The specific name, aradensis, means "of Arade", referring to the type locality being in the Arade River.